This page recaps the actions you can perform if you have any problems with your XOA.

 If you have problems with your

 xo-server configuration, you can reset the database.
-This operation will delete all your configured users and servers:
+This operation will delete all your configured users and servers, plus any backup jobs:

 systemctl restart xo-server.service